 This is the chance to reflect on how your campaign performed.

 Analyzing Campaign Performance

 This is the time to evaluate the details of your campaign.
 What setbacks did you encounter?
 What were the total charges?
 Were the results worth it?

-This will help you know whether you will continue with the campaign or not.
+This will help you know whether you can continue with the campaign or not.

 Trends in digital marketing are changing every day.
 Unfortunately, to compete in the market, you have to keep up.

-I hope the above pointers on media buying will give you clarity on your process and help you run a successful campaign.
+We hope that the above pointers on media buying will give you clarity on the process and help you run a successful campaign.